RomainForks/node-res/README.md

 <img src="http://res.cloudinary.com/adonisjs/image/upload/q_100/v1502279403/poppinss_z8uk2j.png" width="300px" align="right" vspace="20px" />
 </a>

 `node-res` is a simple module to make HTTP response in Node.js.
-In offers helpers to make it easier to set `headers`, define response statuses and properly parse response type to set appropriate headers.
+It offers helpers to make it easier to set `headers`, define response statuses and properly parse response type to set appropriate headers.

 For example: